All too often, the adults organizing youth sports don’t ask the kids participating what they want to get out of it.

 Jay Coakley, sports sociologist

-The Tony Hawk Foundation—the only national organization that empowers at-risk youth through the development of skateboard parks—provides toolkits that help kids advocate and raise funds for park construction.
-One Minnesota kid’s presentation was so sharp, the mayor put him on the city’s parks commission.
-Since 2002, 557 such parks have been built in all 50 states, work that was honored by the Robert Wood Johnson Foundation with the 2013 Steve Patterson Award for Excellence in Sports Philanthropy.
+The Tony Hawk Foundation — the only national organization that empowers at-risk youth through the development of skateboard parks — provides toolkits that help kids advocate and raise funds for park construction.
+Since 2002, more than 557 parks have been built in all 50 states, work that was honored by the Robert Wood Johnson Foundation with the 2013 Steve Patterson Award for Excellence in Sports Philanthropy.
+At the 2018 Project Play Summit, Hawk shared lessons learned from this work (WATCH).